MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/office-365-business-premium.md

 **To make and receive calls from people external to your business, you have these options**:

 - **Option 1**.
 Use the [Teams app within your plan](https://products.office.com/microsoft-teams/free).
 If you have a very small business (for example, 1-2 people), using the Teams app is the better way to go.
-It's free and you are able to communicate 1:1 over chat, also group audio and video calls and share your desktop for presentations.
+It's free and you are able to communicate 1:1 over chat, make group audio and video calls, and share your desktop for presentations.
 [Compare the features, rates, and payment options](https://products.office.com/microsoft-teams/free).

 - **Option 2.
 Upgrade your plan, and buy a Phone System and a Domestic or Domestic and International Calling Plan**.